 - A. Between 25% and 75% of each ground floor façade should be located at the build-to line.
 Any additional Building Zone space should be designed to support its adjacent ground floor uses and park spaces. - B. Breaks can occur along ground floors, upper floors, or both. - i.
 Along Ground Floors: Building modulation should occur within the designated Building Zone to maintain consistent street frontage. - ii.
-Upper Floors: Greater flexibility should be allowed for the design of façade modulation on upper floors, where the depth of the façade breaks and setback from the designated build-to line may be greater than those at ground level. - C. Corner and edge treatments should be used to distinguish a building from other nearby buildings.
-For example, while one building may have rectilinear or angular edges, another may incorporate curvilinear edges. - D. Blocks longer than 350-feet in length should incorporate multiple freestanding buildings, rather than a single building mass along the length of the block, to foster architectural variety and pedestrian connectivity. - E. Habitable balconies are strongly encouraged, particularly along the Livability Spine, because they contribute to street vibrancy and create usable exterior spaces.
+Upper Floors: Greater flexibility should be allowed for the design of façade modulation on upper floors, where the depth of the façade breaks and setback from the designated build-to line may be greater than those at ground level. - C. Blocks longer than 350-feet in length should incorporate multiple freestanding buildings, rather than a single building mass along the length of the block, to foster architectural variety and pedestrian connectivity. - D. Habitable balconies are strongly encouraged, particularly along the Livability Spine, because they contribute to street vibrancy and create usable exterior spaces. - E. Corner and edge treatments should be used to distinguish a building from other nearby buildings.
+For example, while one building may have rectilinear or angular edges, another may incorporate curvilinear edges.